OSGeo/gdal/doc/source/programs/gdal_raster_reproject.rst

 Frequently Asked Questions
 --------------------------

-Q1.
+.. rubric:: Q1.
 Why does the quality of the output looks so bad (no anti-aliasing)?

-A1.
-Did you specify a resampling method, with :option:`--resampling`, other than
-    the default nearest neighbour?
+Did you specify a resampling method, with :option:`--resampling`, other than the default nearest neighbour?

-Q2.
+.. rubric:: Q2.
 Why do I get slightly different results whether the output dataset is tiled or not?

-A2.
-This is related to the fact that an approximate coordinate transformation is
-    used by default to speed-up computation.
-If you want to maximize the chances to get the same results whether the output is tiled or not, set:option:`--error-threshold` to zero.
+This is related to the fact that an approximate coordinate transformation is used by default to speed-up computation.
+If you want to get the same results whether the output is tiled or not, set :option:`--error-threshold` to zero.
 Note, however, that this will only work for relatively small images; other factors can still result in different result.
 See following question (Q3).

-Q3.
-Why do I observe artifacts, that look like resolution changes and are aligned
-    with rectangular areas of the output raster, when warping sufficiently large rasters, particularly in areas where the reprojection involves significant deformation and only with non-nearest resampling ?
+.. rubric:: Q3.
+Why do I observe artifacts, that look like resolution changes and are aligned with rectangular areas of the output raster, when warping sufficiently large rasters, particularly in areas where the reprojection involves significant deformation and only with non-nearest resampling ?

-A3.
-The warping engine operates on rectangular areas of the output
-    dataset (generally aligned with tile boundaries for a compressed tile dataset).
+The warping engine operates on rectangular areas of the output dataset (generally aligned with tile boundaries for a compressed tile dataset).

-    When reprojection happens, one source pixel does not generally correspond to a single output pixel.
-The resampling method used must properly take that into account and computes a ratio between the number of source and target pixels in the horizontal/X and vertical/Y directions.
-Those ratios are computed per warping chunk.
+During reprojection, a single source pixel does not generally correspond to a single output pixel.
+The resampling method must therefore properly account for this and compute a ratio between the number of source and target pixels in the horizontal (X) and vertical (Y) directions.
+These ratios are computed per warping chunk.
 This maximizes the local quality of the warping but has the downside of creating visual discontinuities between warping chunks.

 If you favor a seamless result, you may manually specify the XSCALE and YSCALE warping options with :option:`--wo`.
 The XSCALE (resp.
 YSCALE) value is the ratio expressing the resampling factor, i.e. the number of destination pixels per source pixel, along the horizontal (resp. vertical) axis.
 It equals to one for no resampling, is below one for downsampling, and above one for upsampling.

 ..
 GDALG output (on-the-fly / streamed dataset)